nathania-haryanto/ng-adv/Demos/04-State/readme.md

 ## Demos:

-- 01-ngrx-state:
+- ngrx-state
-- 02-ngrx-skills with step by step guid - optional
+- ngrx-skills-entity-adapter with step by step guid - optional